 Financials Sector Risk.
-To the extent the Portfolio invests in securities and other obligations of issuers in the financials sector, the Portfolio will be vulnerable to events affecting companies in the financials industry.
-Examples of risks affecting the financials sector include changes in governmental regulation, issues relating to the availability and cost of capital, changes in interest rates and/or monetary policy, and price competition.
+The Portfolio is vulnerable to events affecting companies in the financials industry.
+Examples of risks affecting the financials sector include changes in governmental regulation, issues relating to the availability and cost of capital, changes in interest rates and/or monetary policy, bank failures and price competition.
 In addition, financials companies are often more highly leveraged than other companies, making them inherently riskier.
-As of October 31, 2022, the Portfolio had 38.1% of net assets invested in the financials sector.
+As of October 31, 2023, the Portfolio had 38.6% of net assets invested in the financials sector.